 One of our dogs we just got from a rescue has tapeworms.
 What kind of cleanup do we need to do inside the house and in the yard?
 We already pick up poop and dispose of it in a container.
 Can the infected dog play and eat with the noninfected dog?

 Tapeworms are, in my experience, the second-most commonly encountered parasites of dogs.
 They are second, by a mile, to fleas — and a feature of their lifecycle ensures that they will not ascend beyond the number two position.
 That’s because the most common type of tapeworm is spread by fleas.

-Tapeworms are disgusting organisms to be sure.
+Tapeworms are disgusting organisms.
 They live and feed in the intestines.
 These worms consist of large numbers of segments in a row.
 The segments at the back of the worm contain eggs.
 These segments are shed in the feces, or that move out of the anus under their own steam.
 The shedded segments initially look like grains of rice that move and crawl.
 Over time the segments dry up and look more like sesame seeds.

 Tapeworm segments tend to accumulate on pet bedding, and that’s bad news for people who allow tapeworm-infested dogs on their beds.
 I have seen more than one client recoil in horror after learning that the “rice grains” he was finding in his bed had emerged from his dog’s anus.

 Here’s the good news for all dog owners, and especially for those who have rice grains or sesame seeds on their pillows: Tapeworms are not directly contagious.
 Those grains and seeds are disgusting (and they are covered with nasty bacteria), but you and your non-infested dogs will not contract tapeworms by exposure to them.